assaabloy-ppi/dualsalt/README.md

 # dualsalt
-Extension to NaCl crypto library to handling dual-signing (two-part singning) and dual-decryption (two-part decryption).
+Extension to NaCl crypto library to handling dual-signing (two-part signing) and dual-decryption (two-part decryption).

-Disclaimer
+## Disclaimer
 We take no responsibility for the reliability or security of this library.
 Use at your own risk.

-Design decisions
+## Design decisions
-- The library dose not use x25519 as TweetNaCl uses.
-This is for two reasons for this.
+- The library does not use x25519 for encryption as TweetNaCl uses.
+Instead it uses Ed25519 for both signing and encryption.
+There are two reasons for this.
-Minimizing the amount of functions dependent on in TweetNaCl Enabling the possibility to use the same long term key for both signing and decryption.
-(Common is to separate this two for security reasons)
+  - Minimizing the amount of function dependencies to TweetNaCl
+  - Enabling the possibility to use the same long term key for both signing and decryption.
+(Common is to separate these two for security reasons)
-- The secret key used in TweetNaCl is stored always stored with the public key.
-We do not do that anymore The secret key is then hashed on usage to get a scalar part and a rand seed to the r creation in signing.
-To enable rotateKey() the secret key is now stored after the hashing with makes it bigger.
-So a secret key is still 64 bytes
+- The secret key used in TweetNaCl is always stored with the public key.
+This library does not do that.
+The secret key in TweetNaCl is hashed on usage to get a scalar and a rand seed to the r creation in signing.
+To enable rotateKey() in dualsalt the secret key is stored after the hashing which makes it longer resulting in a secret key that is still 64 bytes
-- We limited the lib to just handel 2 of 2 signing and decryption even if it easy could have benn made for 3 of 3 etc. The reason for this is simplicity and that we came to the conclusion that 2 of 2 handles most the use cases we could throw at it.
+- Dualsalt is limited to just handle 2 of 2 signing and decryption even if it easy could have been made for 3 of 3 etc. The reason for this is simplicity and the conclusion that 2 of 2 handles most of the use cases we could throw at it.
-- The code is not written to pure JAVA standards but has a more C-ish feel to it with static functions and byte arrays tossed around.
-This is course the code sooner or later shall bee ported to other languages and the be easy to compare between each other.
-Another reason is to stay more close to the original TweetNaCl code by Daniel J. Bernstein, Tanja Lange, Peter Schwabe.
+- The code is not written to pure JAVA standards and has a more C-ish feel to it with static functions and byte arrays that are tossed around.
+This is because the code sooner or later shall be ported to other languages and then the code comparing will be easier.
+Another reason is to stay closer to the original TweetNaCl code by Daniel J. Bernstein, Tanja Lange, Peter Schwabe.
 - No real effort has been done to optimize the library for speed.
-At multiple locations the use of subroutines makes so that parameters are packed and then unpacked (quite time consuming) but this has heighten the readability of the code.
-The devices that we see using this library will not have any high recuirements.
-Optimizations can always be done later on if the need occur.
+At multiple locations the use of subroutines do so that parameters are packed and then unpacked (quite time consuming) but this has heighten the readability of the code.
+Optimizations can always be done later on if the need occurs.

-Thanks to
+## Thanks to
 - InstantWebP2P/tweetnacl-java that is the implementation of TweetNaCl that DualSalt uses as foundation.

-Example
+## Example

     byte[] pubKeyA = new byte[DualSalt.publicKeyLength];
     byte[] secKeyA = new byte[DualSalt.secretKeyLength];